 Prokopi village, is a popular village because of its famous church that attracts many tourists (St. John the Russian).
 In the village you can find several cafe-bars where you can have free wifi access, bakeries, tavernas, mini markets, taxi and bus station.
 There are a lot of places around to visit; lakes, canyons, rivers(1km), waterfalls, beautiful beaches and thermal springs (Edipsos).
-The closest beach is in the village of Pyli at 10 km from Prokopi.
+The closest beach is in the village of Pili at 10 km from Prokopi.

 Limited internet access